Democrats in Congress condemn Biden administration expansion of Title 42 - NewsBreak

 The policy has been in place since 2020, and more than 2 million migrants have been turned away at the U.S. border, according to U.S. Customs and Border Protection data.

-The letter to President Joe Biden acknowledges the new legal pathways created by the Biden administration for Cubans, Haitians and Nicaraguans, modeled on the current parole programs for Venezuelans.
+The letter to President Joe Biden acknowledges the new legal pathways created by the Biden administration for Cubans, Haitians, and Nicaraguans, modeled off the current parole programs for Venezuelans.

 But Democratic lawmakers expressed concern that those legal pathways “come at the expense of the legal right to seek asylum at the southern border.”